South Korea hosted summit warns of AI risks to democracy | Politics

 "Fake news and disinformation based on artificial intelligence and digital technology not only violates individual freedom and human rights but also threatens democratic systems," Yoon said.
 South Korea is hosting the third Summit for Democracy conference, an initiative of U.S. President Joe Biden aimed at discussing ways to stop democratic backsliding and erosion of rights and freedoms.

+PUTIN VICTORY Hours before the summit started, North Korea fired several short-range ballistic missiles into the sea for the first time in two months in its latest show of force.

-The conference also kicked off just after Russian President Vladimir Putin was declared victor in a record post-Soviet landslide in a presidential election on Sunday.
+The conference also kicked off just after Russian President Vladimir Putin was declared victor in a record post-Soviet landslide in a presidential election.
 The result means Putin, who rose to power in 1999, is set to start a new six-year term that will see him overtake Josef Stalin and become Russia's longest-serving leader in more than 200 years if he completes it.

-A White House National Security Council spokesperson criticized the election and said they were "obviously not free nor fair given how Mr. Putin has imprisoned political opponents and prevented others from running against him".
-Putin told reporters he regarded Russia's election as democratic and said protests organized by supporters of opposition leader Alexei Navalny, who died in an Arctic prison last month, him did not affect the election's outcome.

-The democracy summit is also being attended by British Deputy Prime Minister Oliver Dowden, who said democracy faced threats on multiple fronts, including cyberattackers disrupting campaigns, populists embracing falsehoods, and "autocrats holding sham elections."
-Blinken said Washington was releasing the first guidance of its kind for tech companies to help prevent attacks on human rights defenders online.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)